aweis89/ai-terminals.nvim/README.md

   `:h ai-terminals.add_buffers_to_terminal`).
 Picker integration with Snacks files can be selected from any of your existing file pickers (e.g. `git_files`, `git_status`, `buffers`, `smart` ..) using a custom actions.
+- **💬 Background Comment Processing:** Insert comments above the current line that AI terminals execute in the background.
+By default, the terminal reads the file, finds comments with the terminal-specific prefix (e.g., `AIDER!`, `CLAUDE!`), executes the instructions in the comment, and removes it — all without bringing the terminal into focus.
+This allows you to send prompts completely in the background while continuing to read code.
+Use `M.comment(terminal_name)` to trigger this workflow.
+The automated mappings create comment shortcuts for each terminal: `<leader>ac<term-key>` (e.g., `<leader>acc` for Claude, `<leader>aca` for Aider).
+For Aider specifically, you can also use the legacy `M.aider_comment(prefix, focus)` function (`:h ai-terminals.aider_comment`, `:h ai-terminals.comment`).
+- **🔄 Diff Changes:** View changes made by AI tools in vim diff tabs.
+  Requires `enable_diffing = true` in your config.
+Each changed file opens in its own tab for review.
+Reopening the terminal window resets the changes.
+  See `:help diff-mode` for vim's diff commands like `:diffput` and `:diffget` to manipulate changes.
+Alternatively, use `diff_changes({ delta = true })` to view changes with the delta diff viewer in a terminal.
+Note: Git-based diff tools (like gitsigns.nvim or fugitive.vim) provide more feature-rich diff management and are recommended for most workflows (`:h ai-terminals.diff_changes`).
 - **🔍 Git Integration Recommendation:** For tracking changes made by AI tools, we recommend using established git plugins:
   - **[gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim):** Shows git